Beliefs and Practices

 People who use the stock market to grow their assets really have two basic choices.
 They can either be investors who adhere to a strategy based on Fundamental Analysis or based on Technical Analysis.
 And those without a strategy we call “gamblers”.

-Fundamental Analysis Investors generally follow a Buy and Hold strategy and tend to be in the Market for “the long haul”.
-The reason is that when you are analyzing fundamentals you are looking at financial statements which are only provided quarterly.
+Fundamental Analysis Investors generally follow a Buy and Hold strategy and tend to be in the Market for the "long haul”.
+The reason is that when you are analyzing fundamentals you are typically looking at financial statements which are only provided quarterly.

 In addition you may also want to consider the market it serves, competition, supply chain and much more.
 It can take numerous quarters for an analyst to determine the intrinsic value of a company, especially in changing market conditions.
 It takes a lot of time and effort to do this analysis.
 They’re attempting to project that company’s opportunity for growth in the future.
 For that reason they usually follow a longer term Buy and Hold strategy.